marcopernpruner/eudi-wallet-it-docs/docs/en/remote-flow.rst

   * - **14**
     - The RP issues the Request Object signin it using one of its cryptographic private keys, where their public parts have been published within its Entity Configuration (`metadata.wallet_relying_party.jwks`).
 The Wallet Instance obtains the signed Request Object.
   * - **15**, **16**, **17**
-    - The Request Object JWS is verified by the Wallet Instance.
+    - The Request Object, in the form of signed JWT, is verified by the Wallet Instance.
 The Wallet Instance processes the Relying Party metadata and applies the policies related to the Relying Party, attesting whose Digital Credentials and User data the Relying Party is granted to request.
   * - **18**, **19**
     - The Wallet Instance requests the User's consent for the release of the Credentials by showing the Relying Party's identity and the requested attributes.
 The User authorizes and consents the presentation of the Credentials by selecting/deselecting the personal data to release.
   * - **20**